drinkwithdan/TinyPOS/README.md

 #### Full POS services
 The checkout features are basically a mockup, I would like to develop these out into a fully functioning payment screen which processes electronic payment and saves the daily transactions into a Data-analysis table - allowing easy viewing of sales data across daily, weekly or monthly time periods.
 Possibly the introduction of a `till` route which displays the current completed orders and facilitates cash payments.

+#### Input validation
+More thorough user input validation is required for both the checkout and admin-edit routes.
+Currently the checkout form is more of a mockup, with limited enforcement of telephone, address and card details.
+I would like more logic on the form before it is accepted, perhaps with flash messages back to the user where fields are incorrect or the wrong format.

 There are many other features I would like to implement onto this project.
 Hopefully I will find the time!